hcw-00/to_jpg_converter/README.md

 # to_jpg_converter
 convert every image in directory to jpg format.

-to make .exe file type in cmd
+to make .exe file, type below line in cmd
 /> pyinstaller -w ./to_jpg.py